-- (3) The treatment may be authorised unconditionally or on such conditions as to time, method, supervision or otherwise as the Tribunal considers necessary or desirable and specifies in the authorisation. - (4) The authorisation is to be in a form approved by the President of the Tribunal. - (5) The Tribunal is to - (a) give a copy of the authorisation to the patient (together with a statement of rights in a form approved by the President of the Tribunal); and - (b) give a copy of the authorisation to - - (i) the applicant; and - (ii) the CFP. - (6) The authorisation has effect according to its terms. - Note The authorisation of treatment for a forensic patient is reviewable by the Tribunal see Division 2 of Part 3 of Chapter 3.
+- (5) The Tribunal is to

+- (a) give a copy of the authorisation to the patient (together with a statement of rights in a form approved by the President of the Tribunal); and

+- (b) give a copy of the authorisation to

+- (i) the applicant; and

+- (ii) the Chief Psychiatrist.

+- (6) The authorisation has effect according to its terms.

+Note The authorisation of treatment for a forensic patient is reviewable by the Tribunal - see Division 2 of Part 3 of Chapter 3.